7 ¿Cuál es tu día festivo favorito?

 - ¿Qué opinas de un reloj (a watch) para los días festivos?

-Do you have similar opinions?
+Did you all have similar opinions?

 Modelo- En el Día de la Independencia de México hay muchísimos gritos en la ciudad de México.